Constance E. Cook

-Constance E. Cook (August 17, 1919 – January 20, 2009) was an American Republican Party politician who served in the New York State Assembly, where she co-authored a bill signed into law that legalized abortion in New York three years before the Roe v.
+Constance E. Cook (August 17, 1919 – January 20, 2009) was an American Republican Party politician who served in the New York State Assembly, where she co-authored a bill signed into law that legalized abortion in the state of New York in 1970, three years before the Roe v.
 Wade decision by the Supreme Court of the United States in 1973 legalized the practice nationwide.

 Biography

 Early life

-Cook was born on August 17, 1919 as Constance Eberhardt in Shaker Heights, Ohio to Walter and Catherine Sellmann Eberhardt.
+Cook was born on August 17, 1919, as Constance Eberhardt in Shaker Heights, Ohio, to Walter and Catherine Sellmann Eberhardt.
 She grew up in New York City, where she graduated from Hunter College High School.
 She attended Cornell University, receiving her undergraduate degree in 1941, before being awarded a law degree from Cornell Law School in 1943.
 She was appointed to serve as Cornell's vice president for land grant affairs, making her the first female vice president in Cornell history.

-She worked with a Wall Street law firm for five years after graduating from law school, before returning to Ithaca, where she met and married her husband.
+She worked with a Wall Street law firm for five years after graduating from law school, before returning to Ithaca, where she met, and married, her husband.

 New York State Assembly

-She was hired as a legal assistant to Assemblyman Ray S. Ashbery and ran for his Assembly seat when he retired.
-She was a member of the New York State Assembly from 1963 to 1974, sitting in the 174th, 175th, 176th, 177th, 178th, 179th and 180th New York State Legislatures.
+She was hired as a legal assistant to Assemblyman Ray S. Ashbery, and ran for his Assembly seat when he retired.
+She was a member of the New York State Assembly from 1963 to 1974, sitting in the 174th, 175th, 176th, 177th, 178th, 179th, and 180th New York State Legislatures.
 In the Assembly, she was an advocate for the expansion of the State University of New York.

-Cook drafted a bill expanding abortion rights together with Democratic Assemblyman Franz Leichter of Manhattan.
+Cook drafted a bill expanding abortion rights, together with Democratic Assemblyman Franz Leichter of Manhattan.
 They proposed legislation that included no restrictions on the practice of abortion.
-The bill passed in the Senate on March 18, 1970 after five hours of debate by a vote of 31 to 26.
-In the Assembly, the bill was amended to allow women to have abortions until their 24th week of pregnancy or at any time to protect the life of the mother.
-As the roll call progressed in the Assembly on April 9, 1970, the legislature deadlocked at 74 in favor and 74 opposed, with one member absent and the Assembly speaker not voting.
+The bill passed in the Senate on March 18, 1970, after five hours of debate, by a vote of 31 to 26.
+In the Assembly, the bill was amended to allow women to have abortions until their 24th week of pregnancy, or at any time to protect the life of the mother.
+As the roll call progressed in the Assembly on April 9, 1970, the legislature deadlocked, at 74 in favor and 74 opposed, with one member absent and the Assembly speaker not voting.
 Assemblyman George M. Michaels, who had voted against the proposal, then asked to change his vote in favor of the new law.
 With the switch by Michaels, and Speaker Perry Duryea's yes-vote, the bill passed by a vote of 76 to 73 in the Assembly.
-Governor Nelson Rockefeller signed the law the next day and the U.S. Supreme Court patterned its ruling in its landmark January 1973 decision Roe v.
+Governor Nelson Rockefeller signed the law the next day, and the U.S. Supreme Court patterned its ruling in its landmark January 1973 decision Roe v.
 Wade on the New York law.